Elemanor/astro/src/content/services/house-additions-foundations.md

 ---
-title: "House Additions & Foundation Extensions Toronto"
+title: House Additions & Foundation Extensions Toronto
-subtitle: "Building Your Addition on Solid Ground"
+subtitle: Building Your Addition on Solid Ground
-seo_title: "House Additions Foundation Extensions Toronto | Addition Footings"
+seo_title: House Additions Foundation Extensions Toronto | Addition Footings
+description: >-
-description: "Professional foundation work for home additions.
+  Professional foundation work for home additions.
 From extending existing foundations to complete new footings, we ensure your addition stands strong for generations.
 The foundation makes or breaks your addition project.
-Free consultation."
+Free consultation.
-type: "service"
+type: service
-url: "/services/house-additions-foundations/"
+url: /services/house-additions-foundations/
 related_services:
-  - title: "Foundation Underpinning"
+  - title: Foundation Underpinning
-    url: "/services/foundation-underpinning"
+    url: /services/foundation-underpinning
-    description: "Create basement space under your addition"
+    description: Create basement space under your addition
-    image: "/images/foundation-underpinning.jpg"
+    image: /images/foundation-underpinning.jpg
-  - title: "Exterior Waterproofing"
+  - title: Exterior Waterproofing
-    url: "/services/exterior-waterproofing"
+    url: /services/exterior-waterproofing
-    description: "Keep your addition basement dry from day one"
+    description: Keep your addition basement dry from day one
-    image: "/images/exterior-waterproofing.jpg"
+    image: /images/exterior-waterproofing.jpg
-  - title: "Basement Walkout"
+  - title: Basement Walkout
-    url: "/services/basement-walkout"
+    url: /services/basement-walkout
-    description: "Add walkout access to your addition basement"
+    description: Add walkout access to your addition basement
-    image: "/images/basement-walkout.jpg"
+    image: /images/basement-walkout.jpg
 sections:
-  - title: "Foundation Work for Successful Additions"
+  - title: Foundation Work for Successful Additions
-    content: |
+    content: >
       Your dream addition needs more than architectural plans - it needs a foundation that properly integrates with your existing home.
 Poor foundation work causes addition separation, cracks throughout both structures, and expensive failures.
 We've built foundations for hundreds of Toronto additions, ensuring seamless integration and lasting stability.

       The foundation phase is critical.
 General contractors often subcontract this work to whoever's cheapest.
 We see the failures - additions pulling away, differential settlement, water infiltration.
 Your addition investment deserves proper foundation expertise from the start.

       Our addition foundation services include:

       - Foundation extension and integration

       - New footing design and installation

       - Underpinning for basement additions

       - Frost wall construction

       - Waterproofing integration systems

       - Structural tie-ins to existing foundation

       - Excavation and backfill

       - Drainage system coordination

       Every addition foundation is engineered for your specific soil conditions, existing structure, and new loads.
-  - title: "Types of Addition Foundations"
+  - title: Types of Addition Foundations
     content: |
       **Foundation Extensions**
       When additions align with existing foundation depth: